DeepPSP/cinc2021/README.md

 ## Misc
-[Link](https://github.com/DeepPSP/cinc2020) to the unsuccessful attemps for CinC2020
+[Link](https://github.com/DeepPSP/cinc2020) to the unsuccessful attemps for CinC2020 of the previous year.